-Boeing South Carolina’s DreamLearners educational program has reached more than 460,000 students and community partners since 2012.
-DreamLearners offers the opportunity for South Carolina students in 5th grade and students in specialized Science, Technology Engineering and Math (STEM) based programs to visit Boeing South Carolina and learn more about careers in aerospace, STEM and advanced manufacturing.
-Boeing also offers the opportunity for classroom speaking events, and visits from teachers, administrators and faculty.
-Special sessions are…Learn More
+Boeing South Carolina’s DreamLearners educational program has reached more than 1 million students and community partners since 2012.
+The DreamLearners program offers the opportunity for South Carolina students in 5th grade and students in specialized Science, Technology, Engineering, and Math (STEM) programs to tour Boeing South Carolina and learn about careers in STEM, advanced manufacturing, and aerospace.
+Boeing also offers the opportunity for classroom speaking events and educator visits.Learn More

 Our Union Position